Justo-Tapiador/jhs/docs/multilevel-hierarchy.md

     </body>
     </html>
 ```
-So, in this example, you have defined (echoed) the variable 'str' fron level #1 to be use as part
+So, in this example, you have defined (echoed) the variable `str` fron level #1 namespace to be use as part
-of the JHS code in level #0.
+of the JHS code in level #0 namespace.